Limitations in Power BI Paginated Reports and Their Workarounds

 1. Searching List Parameters:

-In SSRS, we can search a List Parameter by clicking on it and typing letters or numbers, and it would take us to the searched value where we can select it.
+In SSRS, we can search for a List Parameter by clicking on it and typing letters or numbers, and it would take us to the searched value where we can select it.

 For example, if we have the names of countries in a List Parameter, and we press the keys ‘A’ + ‘U’ + ‘S’, it will take us to Australia.

 However, this functionality is not supported in Power BI Paginated Reports.
-When we click on a List Parameter, we cannot search it.
+When we click on a List Parameter, we cannot search for it.
 Therefore, the user may have to scroll through thousands of values in a list to select a single value.

 To fix this limitation, we provide a text box Parameter with each List Parameter.
 The user can write the value to be searched in that textbox Parameter, and the List Parameter will be narrowed down accordingly.

-For example, if the user writes ‘Aus’ in the text field, the List Parameter will be narrowed down to ‘Australia’ and ‘Austria’.
+For example, if the user writes ‘Aus’ in the text field, the List Parameter will be narrowed to ‘Australia’ and ‘Austria’.

 • To work around this issue, first, create a textbox parameter in which we will enter the name to be searched.